jjlehner/ML_cw_dec_tree/README.md

 ### Loading training and testing databases

-Any dataset can be loaded into the script as a `numpy.ndarray` using
+Any dataset can be loaded into the script as a `numpy.ndarray` using the `load_dataset` function as follows:

 ```python
     my_dataset = load_dataset('path_to_dataset_file')
 ```

+This function accepts both absolute paths or relative paths from the directory where the script is being run.

 ### Learning process